lzl124631x/LeetCode/leetcode/1498. Number of Subsequences That Satisfy the Given Sum Condition/README.md

 For `3`, we can find the maximum number we can use which is `6`.
 So we get a subarray `[3,5,6]`.
 Then how many subsequences starting with this `3` we can form using this subarray?
 It should be `2^(len - 1) = 2^2 = 4` because out of `[5, 6]`, we just can choose to pick zero, one or two of them.

-Then we consider the next element `5`, and the right bound should be only decreasing so that we can still sum up to `9`.
+Then we consider the next element `5`, and the right bound should only decrease so that we can still sum up to `9`.
 So we can use two pointers, `i` scanning elements from left to right, and `j` starting from `N - 1` and scanning leftwards to find the maximum right boundary.

 ```cpp
 // OJ: https://leetcode.com/problems/number-of-subsequences-that-satisfy-the-given-sum-condition/